 The third step is accurately describing the symptoms associated with the participant’s mental problem.
 Write down if he or she maintains eye contact, is depressed, sensitive, quick-tempered, obsessive, confused, or aggressive during an interview.

 ● Create a Case Study with the Data Derived

 After you get information from interviewing a participant or group of participants, you have to write your case study with the data collected.
 The case study should contain 4 sections: an introduction, background information, presentation of data, and conclusion.

 1. A Case History Study

 - Background information.
 Include information about the participant’s background that serves as a ground for your case study.
-It is better to present the factors such as age, gender, work, health status, family mental health history, social relationships.
+It is better to present the factors such as age, gender, work, health status, family mental health history, and social relationships.
 You can record your participant if he or she doesn’t mind.
-For example, at the site of the University of Birmingham you’ll find short films that present a case study of different mental health situations.
-It surely helps your own case study to be persuasive.
+For example, at the site of the University of Birmingham, you’ll find short films that present a case study of different mental health situations.
+It surely helps your case study to be persuasive.

 2. A Case Study Problem Solution

 In this section, you’re supposed to focus on possible solutions based on theoretical approaches and your observation.